runema/Ntimed/README.rst

 That should synchronize your clock to those servers.

-Because this is a preview release, the process will not "daemonize" into the background.

 The '-t /tmp/somefile' arguments tells it to write a full blow-by-blow tracefile, for analysis and debugging.